 Collector Vehicle plates

-- Collector Vehicle license plates must be displayed on the rear of the vehicle.
+- The plates are displayed on the rear of the vehicle.
 If you provide a set of restored plates, they may be displayed on the front and rear of the vehicle.

-- You don’t need to display month/year tabs on Collector Vehicle plates.
+- You don’t need to display month/year tabs on the plates.